 What is the Recreational Trails Program?

-The Recreation Trails Program (RTP) is a federal assistance program of the Department of Transportation’s Federal Highway Administration that provides funds to develop and maintain recreational trails and trail-related facilities.
+The Recreation Trails Program (RTP) is an assistance program of the Department of Transportation’s Federal Highway Administrationproviding funds to develop and maintain recreational trails and trail-related facilities.
 Both motorized and non-motorized trail projects may qualify for assistance.
 RTP is administered at the state level through the Vermont Agency of Natural Resources, Department of Forests, Parks and Recreation, (FPR) in cooperation with the Vermont Agency of Transportation.

 The Moving Ahead for Progress in the 21st Century Act (MAP-21) reauthorized the Recreational Trails Program (RTP) through Federal fiscal years 2013 and 2014 as a setaside from the new Transportation Alternatives Program.